caivivi/angular2gulp/README.md

 # angular2gulp
 `Angular` is a new web-oriented MVX framework built for comprehensive web applications using latest web technology.
-It uses `Typescript` & `Rxjs` as underlying implementation.This project is a demo to show how it works including characterstics below:
+It uses `Typescript` & `ReactiveX`(Rxjs) as underlying implementation.This project is a demo to show how it works including characterstics below:
 * Environment & dependencies.<br />
 * Future roadmap & perspective.<br />
 * Features:<br />